huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 10
 - [ ] 11

-#### Which of these NFL team always plays a game on Thanksgiving Day?
+#### Which of these NFL teams always plays a game on Thanksgiving Day?

 - [x] Detroit Lions
 - [ ] Tampa Bay Buccaneers